Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 They're like, we wish you wouldn't cover that, Kirsty, not in this detail.

-Mine's fun, Hawley Dolphin.
+Mine's fun, horny dolphins.

-I just, the background is that I once, we did a festival in Thailand and it was for
+Cursey, if I can't, I just, the background is that I once,

-I'm like, oh, their audience wants them to fuck.
+oh, their audience was on something fuck.

 So I told the story of this guy getting fucked to death by a horse.

-And it turned the crowd like, oh, that's yuck.
+And it turned the crowd, like, oh, that's yuck.

-And then I'm like, oh but someone really liked it.
-So I did another story at a live show about a woman getting
+So I did another story at a live show about a woman getting fucked to death by a dog.

-fucked to death by a dog.
 And it turned out that people did not like that at all.
-So I

-But now I think all death will have
+But now I think all death will have to be erased from the next one.

 I'm learning as I go.